 While recent stats tell us that two-thirds of people experience sleep problems at least a few nights a week, women are more prone to sleep disorders than men.
 Four in ten experience sleep problems every night, or almost every night.
 Nearly fifty percent of women wake up feeling “unrefreshed” at least a few nights a week, and three in ten either wake up and can’t fall asleep or have difficulty falling asleep at least a few nights a week.

-How much sleep is enough?
-Sleep needs vary, but according to the National Sleep Foundation, four in ten Americans get less than seven hours a night.
+Sleep needs vary, but according to the National Sleep Foundation adults require 7 to 9 hours a night.
+Unfortunately, according to a study by the same group four in ten Americans get less than 7 hours a night.
 Twenty percent of men and twenty-six percent of women say they’re not getting the sleep they need to function at their best, and more than half say they get a good night’s sleep less than half the time.

 To fall asleep more quickly and get better quality sleep, try these five strategies: